Quantum paramagnetism and magnetization plateaus in a kagome-honeycomb Heisenberg antiferromagnet: Introduction

 Models of interacting quantum spins are essential to our understanding of magnetism in real materials.
 They come in different forms, and display a variety of phenomena arising from an interplay of competing interactions, quantum fluctuations and lattice geometry~\cite{Mattis,Mila}.
 Antiferromagnetic spin-1/2 Heisenberg model is a problem of fundamental importance to quantum magnetism, and its physics depends sensitively on the underlying lattice.
 For instance, on honeycomb lattice with uniform nearest-neighbour interactions, it is known to realise N\'eel order in the ground state~\cite{Reger1989,Fouet2001}.
 But the same spin-1/2 model on kagome lattice harbours a complex spin liquid ground state~\cite{Yan2011,Iqbal2013,Ralko2018,Lauchli2019}.
 There are materials that realise spin-1/2 honeycomb~\cite{Kataev2005,Moller2008,Tsirlin2010,Kono2020} or kagome~\cite{Helton2007,Okamoto2009} antiferromagnets.
 The absence of magnetic order on kagome lattice is due to its frustrated geometry.
 Such a loss of magnetic order can also be caused on honeycomb lattice by allowing the exchange interactions to compete.
 It can be so done either by having further neighbour interactions \cite{Lamas2013, Merino2018}, or at the very least, by making the nearest-neighbour interactions non-uniform.
 In this paper, we take the latter route and consider spins on such a non-uniform honeycomb lattice whose nearest-neigbhour bonds form kagome superlattice.
 We term it as the `kagome-honeycomb' lattice.

 The motivation for the present study comes from the recent experimental studies of \ce{Cu2(pymca)3(ClO4)}~\cite{Okutani2019,Sugawara2017}.
 This compound is reported to have no magnetic order down to 0.6 K, and to exhibit magnetization plateaus at 1/3 and 2/3 of the saturation value.
 The basic model applicable to this material is the spin-1/2 Heisenberg model on honeycomb lattice with three different nearest-neighbour antiferromagnetic interactions $J^{ }_A$, $J^{ }_B$ and $J^{ }_C$, as shown in Fig.~\ref{fig:ABChoney}.
-Notably, these three exchange interactions form a kagome superlattice on the underlying honeycomb.
-This material thus realizes a Heisenberg antiferromagnet on kagome-honeycomb lattice.
+Note that these three exchange interactions form a kagome superlattice on the underlying honeycomb.
+The material realizes this kagome superstructure via lattice distortions~\cite{Sugawara2017} (consistent with a theorem on the possible distortions of the honeycomb lattice~\cite{Frank2011}).
+Thus, we have a kagome-honeycomb Heisenberg antiferromagnet in \ce{Cu2(pymca)3(ClO4)}.
 It can also be viewed as a system of hexagons formed by two types of bonds (say, $J^{ }_B$ and $J^{ }_C$) and coupled via the third (say, $J^{ }_A$).
-This is exactly like a model for some spin-1 kagome materials with a ferromagnetic $J^{ }_A$, but antiferromagnetic $J^{ }_B$ and $J^{ }_C$~\cite{Wada1997,Hida2000,Uekusa2000,PG2018}.
-An early example of a frustrated spin-1/2 Heisenberg model with an exact dimer ground state on kagome-honeycomb lattice occurs in Ref.~\cite{BKThesis}.
+This is exactly like some spin-1 kagome systems with antiferromagnetic $J^{ }_B$ and $J^{ }_C$, but ferromagnetic $J^{ }_A$~\cite{Wada1997,Hida2000,Uekusa2000,PG2018}.
+An early example of a frustrated spin-1/2 Heisenberg model with exact dimer singlet ground state on kagome-honeycomb lattice occurs in Ref.~\cite{BKThesis}.